bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.2 - 2019/04/02 =
+* Tweak - Calendar editor sidebar can be resized (except on IE and Edge)
+* Tweak - The time format on the events has been changed (according to your locale)
+* Fix - Events may appear twice

 = 1.7.1 - 2019/03/28 =
 * Optimization - Significantly improved loading time for calendars and booking lists containing a lot of events / bookings